Attorney For Joint and Sole Custody Agreements in

 DeSoto County, MS

-At Douglass & Runger, Attorneys at Law, we help Mississippi families achieve child custody arrangements that protect the interests of parents and, most importantly, children.
+At Douglass & Runger, PLLC, Attorneys at Law, we help Mississippi families achieve child custody arrangements that protect the interests of parents and, most importantly, children.
 With our family law experience and comprehensive knowledge of Mississippi child custody law, we can advise you through the process of a collaborative agreement or litigate on your behalf in a child custody trial.

 Factors Considered in a DeSoto County Child Custody Case